 with 5″ touch screen, 0.003 mg/m³, 4…20 mA output, RS-485, alarm output, 24 VDC.

 The new residual oil monitor Sigma 120 monitors oil contents of compressed air and gases for spot checks can also be used as a portable unit.
 The simple installation and the outstanding performance makes Sigma 120 the ideal choice when residual oil contents needs to be measured and monitored.

 Oil free compressed air is not an easy task to be achieved.
-Monitoring is a must in many industries and applications to avoid contaminations in products and risks for health of humans.
+Monitoring is a must in many industries and applications to avoid contamination in products and risks for health of humans.
 S 120 makes this monitoring task affordable and reliable.

 For best accuracy and long term stability, the sensor applies an automatic calibration.
-Sensor contaminations and sensor life time are monitored and will be indicated to the user.
+Sensor contamination and sensor life time are monitored and will be indicated to the user.
 An over range detection will remove the sampling air from the sensor to protect it against contamination.

 Limits of oil vapor

 Compressed air class 1 (EN ISO 8573-1): 0.01 mg/m³

 Measures residual oil contents in compressed air and other gases

 Can be used for permanent or in portable applications

 Easy connection through sampling hose and quick connect